JoshuaGOB/joshuagob.github.io-oldsite/_posts/2018-06-01-The-what-and-the-why.md

 categories: Newspapers, Spanish, XIX
 image:
  feature: images/archivo_landing.jpg
+ teaser: images/logoICP.jpg

 ---

 **What's an archive and why do we care**

-<span style="color: gray">The General Archive of Puerto Rico was established by law in 1955 and officialy inaugurated in 1972.
+The General Archive of Puerto Rico was established by law in 1955 and officialy inaugurated in 1972.
 Over that period, the building was renovated, having previously been a hospital, jail and tobacco factory.
-The AGPR is under the Institute of Puerto Rican Culture but it's main function has been to preserve the textual production of every government entity on the Island.</span>
+The AGPR is under the Institute of Puerto Rican Culture but it's main function has been to preserve the textual production of every government entity on the Island.

 <u>This sounds super boring</u>